n1vux/articles/genealogy/GAR/GAR-Memorial.md

 * Dad loved to travel
 * possibly from growing up riding as companion for distant apple deliveries, and Masonic and Pomological meetings,
 * possibly from reading about far places.
 * as kids we drove everywhere as a family, usually with a small travel-trailer behind the station-wagon.
-We saw 47 of the lower 48 states, counted only if we'd stopped at the State Capitol building; ands many of the greatest National Parks (and Mom & Dad saw the rest later!).
+We saw 47 of the lower 48 states, counted only if we'd stopped at the State Capitol building; and many of the greatest National Parks (and Mom & Dad saw the rest later!).
 * as young-retireds, our parents upgraded from the tiny camp trailer to smallest large RV and wandered as far as Alaska's Arctic Circle one summer but mostly south in winter as migratory snowbirds; and they continued to tour after selling on the RV.
 * We shared a week together in FL just before plague in 2020 when our winter snowbird sojourns overlapped.
 Dad and I drove from his brother's cottage to one of the island parks for a day; i poked fortifications, Dad read his newspaper in the shade.
 He knew where the gift-shop with the ice-cream was.
 Then we had a joy ride over the sky-bridge and back just because it was there.